Verification of Unknown Dynamical Systems via Autoencoder Latent Space: Case Studies

+Abstraction in the original space begins to suffer in this example due to both state-explosion and over-parameterization.
+We start with a coarse discretization - which has more abstract states than the latent approach - and find that after 3063.62 seconds (more time than the entire latent space approach) the abstraction can only verify that the regions starting in the goal are guaranteed to reach the goal.
+However, this abstraction still correctly identifies that no state will leave the domain.
+While refinement could improve the results, it is clear that abstraction in the original $6D$ space is not feasible.
+Like the $3D$ example, the slow moving states also have a stronger impact on the verification in the original space.

-We demonstrate that our approach can be effective for systems that are high dimensional due to the control acting on high dimensional observations like LiDAR.
-We consider a system that must navigate around obstacles and reach a goal location where the controller is only given LiDAR-like observations and the direction to the goal position.
-For simplicity of presentation we consider a single integrator with 24 range readings at evenly spaced headings with a maximum range of 5 units.
+\textbf{26D to 2D. } We demonstrate that our approach can be effective for systems that are high dimensional due to the control acting on high dimensional observations like LiDAR.
+We consider a robot in Figure~\ref{fig: 26D safe traj} that must navigate around obstacles and reach a goal location where the controller is only given LiDAR-like observations and the direction to the goal position.
+For simplicity of presentation we consider 2D single integrator dynamics and 24 range readings at evenly spaced headings with a maximum range of 5 units.
 The controller is learned using PPO in a noisy environment.

 We theorize that, given a set of obstacles and a goal position, a 2D latent space could be learned that models this system with minimal non-determinism.
-We use 10000 data points to learn the encoder, 30000 for the DKL model, and 1000 data points for prediction.
-It takes roughly 8 minutes to learn the encoder, 5 minutes to map the regions of interest (which is limited by the speed of the simulator), and 1 minute to learn the latent deep kernel.
-We spend roughly 12 minutes to construct the transition function in the latent space for the initial abstraction and one hour on 10 iterative refinements, with the majority of the time being spent on bounding the outputs of the Inclusion GP model.
-For each refinement less then 1 second is spent to verify the abstraction against the specification.

-Figure \ref{fig:lidar} shows the 2D latent space and verification results we find with our method.
-We note that this space is visually similar to a flipped and scaled version of the original domain, but emphasize that LiDAR observations can strongly impact the point in the latent space.
-Our results verify that a significant volume of the latent space satisfies the specification, which corresponds to a significant portion of the original space being verified.
+Figure \ref{fig: 26D latent space} shows the 2D latent space.
+We note that this space is visually similar to a flipped and scaled version of the original domain, demonstrating interpretability, but emphasize that LiDAR observations strongly impact the point in the latent space.
+Verification results are shown in Figure~\ref{fig: 26D verification}, verifying $50.0001\%$ of the latent space satisfies the specification.
+Figures~\ref{fig: 26D safe traj}-d show safe and unsafe original system trajectories that start from the same latent region near the obstacle in Figure~\ref{fig: 26D verification}.